zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 #### Policy Database Definition

-`sst_asset_defs.h` **must** define the list of asset IDs, maximum size of each asset, the number of applications allowed to access to each asset, the number of assets defined, the size of the largest asset and the list of applications IDs.
+`sst_asset_defs.h` **must** define the list of asset IDs, maximum size of each asset, the number of clients allowed to access to each asset, the number of assets defined, the size of the largest asset and the list of clients IDs.

 The naming convention for those definition is as follows:

  - `SST_ASSET_ID_<ASSET NAME>` - To define an asset ID.
  - `SST_ASSET_MAX_SIZE_<ASSET NAME>` - To define the maximum size of the asset.
- - `SST_ASSET_PERMS_COUNT_<ASSET NAME>` - To define the number of applications defined in the `asset_perms_modes` vector to have access to this object in a direct or referenced way.
+ - `SST_ASSET_PERMS_COUNT_<ASSET NAME>` - To define the number of clients defined in the `asset_perms_modes` vector to have access to this object in a direct or referenced way.
  - `SST_MAX_ASSET_SIZE` - To define the size of the largest asset defined in the file.
  - `SST_NUM_ASSETS` - To define the number of assets defined in the file.
- - `SST_APP_ID_<APP NAME>` - To define an application ID.
+ - `SST_CLIENT_ID_<APP NAME>` - To define a client ID.

 The asset ID **must** not be lower than 2 and **must** be unique in the definition.
-The application ID must be unique in the definition as well.
+The client ID must be unique in the definition as well.

 The `SST_ASSET_ID_NO_ASSET` and `SST_ASSET_ID_DELETED_ASSET` defines **must**
 remain as they are defined in `sst_asset_defs.h`.